blaylockbk/pyBKB_v2/OpenScienceGrid/README.md

 - [My OSG Public](http://stash.osgconnect.net/+blaylockbk/)
 - [Globus File Transfer](http://www.globus.org)

-Terabytes of weather data are collected and generated every day by in-situ and remotely sensed observations and gridded model simulations.
-Much of this data is used few times or not used at all because the large amount of data is expensive to archive for extended periods of time (i.e. the HRRR model is not offically archvied) and traditional analysis methods cannot process "Big Data."
-With HTC,more that can be learned from "Big Weather Data" if this data could be archived and analysed in more itelligent way.

 Here, I describe how the OSG system is used to efficiently compute percentile statistics of key variables from the High Resolution Rapid Refresh (HRRR) model over a three year period (2015-2018).
 The HRRR data is archived on the University of Utah Center for High Performance Computing's Pando archive system<sup>2</sup>.
 Our HRRR archive is currently over 60 TB (February 2018), and grows by over 100 GB every day.

 ## About the OSG